 Ultimately, your experience may depend on the Knock representatives, agents, and third-party vendors who work on your transaction.

 Knock isn’t the only company that offers a home trade-in service.
-Orchard’s Move First service is very similar to Knock’s Home Swap option.
+Orchard (formerly Perch) has a Move First service that’s very similar to Knock Home Swap.

-Orchard’s fees are also structured differently — and are harder to predict up front.
+However, Orchard fees are structured differently — and are harder to predict up front.
 You’ll pay:

-- A 6% fee, based on the cost of your new home
+- A 6% service fee, based on the cost of your new home

 - 1-3% closing costs on your old home, plus 2-5% closing costs on your new home